ParitoshPati/Sambad/README.md

 # Sambad
 A shell script to show everyday enewspaper from a particular site

-## use the sambad.sh file to view the local ସମ୍ବାଦ enewspaper daily
+## use the sambad.sh file to view the local ସମ୍ବାଦ odia enewspaper daily

 after reading the news paper do use remove_sambad.sh to get rid of all the downloaded jpg files.